-The process of getting accepted into a four-year college is very different than getting into a two-year community or technical school.
+The process of getting accepted into a four-year school is very different than getting into a two-year community or technical college.

-Most two-year colleges do not require a college-entrance exam for admission.
-Instead, most new students take a placement exam to determine what levels of classes are right for them.
+Most two-year colleges do not require a college-entrance exam for admission if applicants have a high school diploma or GED.
+This is true at all Minnesota State two-year colleges.
+However, new students do take a placement exam to determine which levels of classes are right for them.

-Schools can use the results of his test to determine if a student is ready for the career-specific program they chose, of if they first need to take courses to increase their basic skills.
+Schools can use the results of a placement test to determine if a student is ready for the career-specific program they chose, or if they first need to take courses to increase their basic skills.

 The two standardized entrance exams accepted by the majority of colleges are the ACT and the SAT.
 Make sure you know which tests are required for admission at your college choices.

-Acceptable scores on these tests are an important part of the information four-year colleges use to determine if they will accepts a student or not.
+Acceptable scores on these tests are an important part of the information four-year colleges use to determine if they will accept a student or not.

 |ACT||SAT||Test of English as a Foreign Language (TOEFL)|